exonum/exonum-doc/src/get-started/java-binding.md

 ## How to Run a Service

 - Make sure you followed the steps mentioned in [Installation section](#Installation).
-- Follow the instructions in the [application guide][app-tutorial] to configure and start an Exonum node with your service.
+- Follow the instructions in the [Application Guide][app-tutorial] to configure and start an Exonum node with your service.
 The guide is provided inside the archive as well.